-- (1) Figures are rounded to the nearest fifty. - (2) Steps to Work (StW) was widely introduced in NI in September 2008 and subsumed the main New Deal programmes.
+$(\ensuremath{\textbf{1}})$ Figures are rounded to the nearest fifty.

+(2) Steps to Work (StW) was widely introduced in NI in September 2008 and subsumed the main New Deal programmes.
 Referrals onto StW ended in May 2014 (with the exception of the Employer Subsidy strand) and the programme was subsequently replaced by DEL's new employment programme, Steps 2 Success, on 20th October 2014.
 Figures relate to the last Friday of each month and are revised on a quarterly basis.
-Statistics for July, August and September 2014 will be published in January 2015 and statistics for October 2014 will be published in April 2015. - (3) Training for Success (TfS), was introduced in September 2007 and replaced the Jobskills programme.
+Statistics for October, November and December 2014 will be published in April 2015.

+(3) Training for Success (TfS), was introduced in September 2007 and replaced the Jobskills programme.
 In September 2008, TfS was restructured into two separate provisions, TfS and ApprenticeshipsNI (AppsNI).
 Programme-Led Apprenticeships (PLA) were introduced from 7th September 2009 as an intervention measure to respond to the economic downturn.
 The figures presented in this table under the TfS heading include AppsNI, PLA and TfS.
 Figures relate to the last Friday of the month and are revised on a quarterly basis.
-Statistics for August, September and October 2014 will be published in March 2015.
+Statistics for August, September and October 2014 will be published in March 2015 and statistics for November and December 2014 will be published in June 2015.